vizenturelabs/cypride/android/README.md

 ## 🤝 **How to contribute**

 - We do not accept code contributions.
-This project is maintained only by us, we intend to keep it that way
+This project is maintained only by us, BUT this could change
 - Submit your ideas/suggestions on [Telegram](https://t.me/+LR4iIYO_M54wYjFk) channel, we are always listening the Cyprus community
 - Encountered a crash or run into an issue?
 Create a new [Issue](https://github.com/vizenture/cypride/issues) with full details to help resolve it
 - You can help make the app accessible in multiple languages.
 To contribute, visit Hosted Weblate (coming soon..)